sarpong4/snapsafe/README.md

         - We also can restore to a previous snapshot

 - The backup data is encrypted using AES-256.
 Incidentally, the backup data is also compressed to save space.
+- Backup version history is not perpetual, but rather limited to a certain number of snapshots (e.g., 10).
+Old snapshots are deleted when the limit is reached.
+Right now, the limit is set to 3 snapshots.
+When the CLI `config` feature is implemented, this limit can be adjusted by the user.

 ### Features